Zhongnanhai: Regent Palace

-In Ming dynasty, Jiajing Emperor built Wanshou Palace in this area as his main living palace in Zhongnanhai.
-The eponymous building took its name from Puyi's regent Zaifeng, Prince Chun who was given the land to build his palace here in 1909.
-The Building was not completed by the time the Qing Dynasty ended in 1911.
-Under the Republic of China, the building was initially the location of the Prime Minister's office and the meeting place of the Cabinet.
-In 1918 President Xu Shichang switched the President's residence and the Prime Minister's office, relocating his residence to Regent Palace, while the Prime Minister and Cabinet moved to Dianxu Hall in the Garden of Abundant Beneficence.
+During the Ming dynasty, the Jiajing Emperor built Wanshou Palace in this area as his main living palace within Zhongnanhai.
+Nothing remained of this palace by the late Qing era, however.
+The building that came to be known as Regent Palace took its name from Puyi's regent Zaifeng, Prince Chun.
+Prince Chun was given the land to build his palace here in 1909, though the building was not completed by the time the Qing dynasty ended in 1911.
+Under the Republic of China, the building was initially the location of the prime minister's office and the meeting place of the cabinet.
+In 1918, President Xu Shichang switched the president's residence and the prime minister's office, relocating his residence to Regent Palace, while the prime minister and Cabinet moved to Dianxu Hall in the Garden of Abundant Beneficence.
 When Huairen Hall became the Presidential residence in 1923, Regent Palace became the location of the army and naval department.

-After 1949, the People's Republic of China again used the building as the headquarters of the Premier and State Council.
-Though the building was beginning to show its age at the time Premier Zhou Enlai resisted renovation efforts citing a commitment to fiscal austerity.
-During the massive renovation of Zhongnanhai in the late 1970s, plans were made to modernize Regent palace.
-However, it was found that the quality of the building was very poor, the foundations were loose and the gaps between the wooden columns were filled with broken brick.
-As a result, the upper hall and entrance hall were torn down and rebuilt completely.
+After 1949, the People's Republic of China again used the building as the headquarters of the premier and the State Council.
+Though the building was beginning to show its age at the time, initially Premier Zhou Enlai resisted renovation efforts citing a commitment to fiscal austerity.
+During a massive renovation of Zhongnanhai in the late 1970s, plans were made to modernize Regent palace as well.
+It was found, however, that the quality of the building was very poor, the foundations were loose and the gaps between the wooden columns were filled with broken bricks.
+As a result, the upper and entrance halls were torn down and rebuilt completely.
+The location where these halls once stood is currently the location of several of the State Council's conference rooms.